*This is a guest post.

 Talk to Your Doctor

-Once you’ve figured out some of the reasons why your child has doctor-phobia, it’s time to get on the phone with your pediatrician and discuss the issue.
+Once you’ve figured out some of the reasons why your child has doctor-phobia, it’s time to get on the phone with your pediatrician/primary care doctor and discuss the issue.
 They have seen and taken care of hundreds or even thousands of children, and can draw on past experience to provide you with advice on how to deal with your child’s specific issues.
 Together, you can come up with a strategy for helping your child overcome their fear.
 Your tactics can include:

 - Letting your child sit on your lap during the exam.